 Gilgit-Baltistan is the sole route connecting Pakistan with China and the Central Asian states as the 1300 km Karakoram Highway runs through this sleepy, mountainous region.
-Recently, its geopolitical location has become intrinsic to the viability of the China Pakistan Economic Corridor (CPEC) as it is the entry point of the economic route, the mapping is reminiscent of the ancient Silk Road, which joined a myriad cultures and nations across the region.
+Recently, its geopolitical location has become intrinsic to the viability of the China Pakistan Economic Corridor (CPEC) as it is the entry point of the economic route, the mapping is reminiscent of the ancient Silk Road, which joined myriad cultures and nations across the region.

 Gilgit Baltistan (GB) can greatly contribute to the regional integration and connectivity, as it borders Pakistan, China, India, Afghanistan and Tajikistan, it makes it a natural gateway for trade and tourism.
 This geo-strategic region acts as a buffer between Pakistan, Afghanistan and India, it is the entry point of the vital Indus River and the Siachen glacier is also located here.
 GB is also home to four world’s mountain ranges Hindukush, Karakorum, Himalayas and Pamir, five worlds above eight thousand meter peaks, three longest glaciers Biafo, Baltoro and Batura while sixteen of famous lakes out of many.

-This natural gateway will gain a lot from Chinese trade as well as tourism due to its stunning beauty while addition of economic zones will enhance business opportunities.
+This natural gateway will gain a lot from Chinese trade as well as tourism due to its stunning beauty while the addition of economic zones will enhance business opportunities.
 This northern Pakistani region has 95 percent literacy rate and CPEC related projects would provide employment to educated human capital and ultimately, a higher standard of living to natives.

-Right now, area’s communication set up is undergoing expansion, a massive fiber optic CPEC project is underway from Khunjerab to Rawalpindi at the cost of Rs.
+Right now, area’s communication set up is undergoing expansion, a massive fibre-optic CPEC project is underway from Khunjerab to Rawalpindi at the cost of Rs.
 4.4 billion, it would be completed in two years and provide an alternative telecommunication route between Pakistan and China.
-The Diamer-Bhasha dam is also being constructed in Gilgit-Baltistan, it would generate 4,500 MW of electricity, which ultimately help cut massive energy shortfall in the country.
+The Diamer-Bhasha dam is also being constructed in Gilgit-Baltistan, it would generate 4,500 MW of electricity, which ultimately helps cut massive energy shortfall in the country.
 The CPEC would provide the option of exporting locally made products by road, and also offer bright trade opportunities to regional countries, in fact, GB can become Pakistan’s ‘northern Gwadar.’

 As CPEC progresses, it becomes a veritable bete noire for neighbouring India, it wants to sabotage the project and claims that Gilgit–Baltistan is a disputed region.
 For this purpose, India unleashed a lot of fake news campaigns and rumours regarding GB, a lot of propaganda through Indian media.
 There is no insurgency or rebellion in GB, in fact, many inhabitants are serving in Pakistan’s state-owned entities including armed forces.